Common dance injuries and prevention techniques

-Dancing can be a truly electrifying experience if Abba and Kenny Loggins are to be believed.
+Dance is a great way to have fun and keep fit.
 However, it comes with its fair share of challenges, not least the risk of injuries.

-From ankle sprains to snapping hip syndrome, we look at some of the most common dance injuries around.
+From ankle sprains to snapping hip syndrome, we look at some of the most common dance injuries and how to prevent them.

 Ankle sprains

 This is probably the most common form of injury suffered by dancers.
-In fact, most dancers who practice regularly are likely to sprain their ankle at some stage in their lives.
+In fact, most dancers who practice regularly are likely to sprain their ankle at some stage in their lives, and if you’re a ballet dancer, it’s one of the most common ballet injuries, too.

 Ankle sprains are caused by any movement that forces the ankle outside of the normal range of motion, resulting in its ligaments being overstretched or torn.
 A good example of this would be performing a jump or combination and landing incorrectly.